Serving Tampa Bay, Florida • 813-337-7349 • OFFICE@TKTLAW.ORG

 While friends and family may simply decide not to open probate for a loved one, or not be aware of the need for this process, there is no way under Florida Law to opt out or declare that you do not want your assets to go through probate.
 What you can do is utilize options for how your assets are held or managed so they become non-probate assets.

-The Law Office of Tiffani K. Thornton, PLLC
+The Law Office of Tiffani K. Thornton

 10150 Highland Manor Drive, Suite 200, Tampa, Florida 33610